c-elvira/rumbaa/readme.md

 ## Alternatives

-If you known any alternative to rumbaa feel free to raise issue/submit a PR or send me a mail.
+If you known any alternative to Rumbaa feel free to raise issue/submit a PR or send me a mail.

 ## License